gustavolibotte/vaccines-COVID-19/README.md

 # vaccines-COVID-19
-Code to replicate analysis and figures supporting the findings of the manuscript entitled "A modelling study on the vaccination against COVID-19 in the state of Rio de Janeiro, Brazil"
+Code to replicate analysis and figures supporting the findings of the manuscript entitled "Impacts of a delayed and slow-paced vaccination on cases and deaths during the COVID-19 pandemic: a modelling study"